vega113/cshar-unit-test/examples/tightly_coupled.md

 Writing unit tests can help reveal tightly coupled code, making it more apparent and encouraging developers to refactor their code for better maintainability and testability.
-Let's consider a simple example in C# using XUnit:
+Let's consider a simple example in C#:

 Suppose we have a UserService class with a SaveUser method that directly interacts with a database, resulting in tight coupling: